The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective

 \begin{remark} Note that not all training procedures may converge to the optimal combination of parameters.
 This is a characteristic of any model learned via numerical optimization methods.
 We further note that in our experimental setup, no hyperparameter tuning is carried out for any of the models.
-When using these models in a production setting, one may obtain better results by using cross-validation based on a further split of the training-validation set to select the best hyperparameter combination.
-Parameters which one may investigate tuning include: \begin{itemize} \item Architecture hyperparameters: \begin{itemize} \item number of filters in each convolutional layer (we fix 32 channels); \item number of weighted averages and lengths of averaging windows; \item number of LSTM hidden nodes (we fix 64 hidden nodes); \item decoder type for multi-horizon models (we use seq2seq). \end{itemize} \item Feature hyper-parameters: \begin{itemize} \item number of levels in features (we fix 10 levels); \item queue depth in deepVOL(L3) (we fix queue depth 10); \item look back window length (we fix $T=100$); \end{itemize} \item Training/Optimization hyper-parameters: \begin{itemize} \item Adam learning rate (we fix $\eta=0.01$); \item Adam parameters (we fix $\epsilon=1, \beta_1=0.9, \beta_2=0.999$); \item batch size (we fix batch size 256); \item number of epochs (we fix 50 epochs); \item early stopping patience (we fix 10 epochs validation patience). \end{itemize} \end{itemize} Here we are not interested in obtaining the best fit possible for a specific model but in comparing different models/benchmarks on a level playing field.
+When using these models in a production setting, one may obtain better results by selecting parameters using cross-validation on the training-validation set.
+Parameters which one may investigate tuning include: \begin{itemize} \item Architecture hyperparameters: \begin{itemize} \item number of filters in each convolutional layer (we fix 32 channels); \item number of weighted averages and lengths of averaging windows; \item number of LSTM hidden nodes (we fix 64 hidden nodes); \item decoder type for multi-horizon models (we use seq2seq). \end{itemize} \item Feature hyper-parameters: \begin{itemize} \item number of levels in features (we fix $L=10$ levels); \item queue depth in deepVOL(L3) (we fix queue depth $D=10$); \item look back window length (we fix $T=100$); \end{itemize} \item Training/Optimization hyper-parameters: \begin{itemize} \item Adam learning rate (we fix $\eta=0.01$); \item Adam parameters (we fix $\epsilon=1, \beta_1=0.9, \beta_2=0.999$); \item batch size (we fix batch size 256); \item number of epochs (we fix 50 epochs); \item early stopping patience (we fix 10 epochs validation patience); \item training set downscale factor\footnote{It is worth noting that in all our experiments, we subset the training dataset by a factor of 10, i.e.\ subsequent feature-response observations in the dataset are obtained by sliding forward by 10 order book events.
+This serves multiple purposes: on one hand, it significantly reduces the computational effort required to train the models, on the other, it helps to prevent the risk of overfitting to specific patterns arising in the training dataset.
+Down-sampling the dataset might also have adverse effects, for example, reducing the available training data of an illiquid stock by a factor of 10 might result in insufficient information to robustly train these data-intensive models.} (we subset the training dataset by a factor of 10). \end{itemize} \end{itemize} Here we are not interested in obtaining the best fit possible for a specific model but in comparing different models/benchmarks on a level playing field.